dsc-courses/dsc106-2025-wi/syllabus.md

-- Using or submitting code acquired from other students (except from your pair programming partner during projects), the web, or any other resource not officially sanctioned by this course
+- Using or submitting code acquired from other students (except from your pair programming partner during projects), the web, or any other resource not officially sanctioned by this course without substantial contributions of your own
-- Posting your code online, including on Ed, unless privately to instructors only
 - Having any other person complete any part of your assignment on your behalf
 - Completing an assignment on behalf of someone else
 - Providing code to any other student in the course
-- Splitting up project questions with your pair programming partner and each working on different questions

-The following activities are examples of appropriate collaboration and are allowed in (not an exhaustive list):
+The following activities are examples of appropriate collaboration and are allowed (not an exhaustive list):

 - **(new) Using AI code generation tools, such as GitHub Copilot and ChatGPT, to help write your code**